 The Scottish football season 2013-14 is upon us.
 Here, BBC Scotland previews the upcoming campaign.

-After months of negotiations, Scotland's two league bodies have come under the one banner - the Scottish Professional Football League.
+After months of negotiations, - the Scottish Professional Football League.

 Those involved in the process have admitted that fans are unlikely to see much difference on the pitch, with the league structure of 12-10-10-10 continuing.

 However, a new round of promotion/relegation play-offs between the top two tiers, in addition to the one automatic one up, one down system, will come into force this season.

 Furthermore, below the fourth tier, there will be a new Lowland League as the country makes its first step towards a pyramid structure.